TrySound/karma-rollup-plugin/README.md

 # Configuration

-*Note!* As a rule of thumb, use of `iife` and `umd` format doesn't make sense in tests, and `umd` will throw an warning without a module name.
+*Note!* As a rule of thumb, use of `umd` format doesn't make sense in tests, and will throw a warning without a module name.

 Following code shows the default configuration